 Reading is one of many passions Victoria has.
 She is always one of the first people her friends ask when in need of a good book!

-Bryce Quinlan is a half-fae half-human whose main goals in life are to work hard during the day and release it all at night with her best friend the "party princess" also know as Danika Fendyr.
-Danika is the strongest wolf shifter seen in generations, so when Bryce comes home one night to find her and all her pack brutally murdered Bryce's life is ripped to pieces, her only comfort being the murderer has been imprisoned for the rest of his life.
+Bryce Quinlan is a half-fae, half-human, whose life consists of working hard during the day and releasing it all at night with her best friend (the "party princess," also known as Danika Fendyr).
+Danika is the strongest wolf shifter seen in generations, so when Bryce comes home one night to find her and all her pack brutally murdered.
+Bryce's life is ripped to pieces, and her only comfort is that the murderer has been imprisoned for the rest of his life.

 What I Liked